USAID-OHA-SI/visiblespectrum/README.md

   verbose = FALSE,     # Logical indicating whether to print progress messages csv = FALSE,         # Logical indicating whether to save results as a CSV wait = 0             # Optional float parameter to specify a delay (in seconds) between API requests.
-                       # Set a positive value to scrape more slowly, which can help reduce errors
-                       # if too many requests are sent in a short period.
 )
 ```
 #### Example Queries